 On a side note, here is a video I made of the process.
 It should come as no surprise to you that, in all my excitement to make a video, I forgot one important ingredient.
 Please add 1 tsp of freshly squeezed lime juice after adding the black pepper.
 What do you think of my take on an escargot recipe?

-You can see how much I am obsessed with REVOL’s Ramekins.
+You can see how much I am obsessed with (affiliate link) REVOL’s Ramekins.
 They are my new kitchenware obsession.

 There are vegetarian ingredients in this recipe.
 To make the vegan version, I recommend vegan butter sticks and panko bread crumbs.
 To keep your recipe vegan, you can use the vegan variety of each.